Some Observations on Copyright Law

 Introduction

-This essay is not a survey of copyright law.
-The United States Code
+This essay is a terse survey of part of copyright law.

 clearly too much to summarize in any short essay.